rnag/dataclass-wizard/docs/common_use_cases/wizard_mixins.rst

 ====================

-In addition to the :class:`JSONWizard`, here a few extra Wizard Mixin classes that might prove incredibly convenient to use.
+In addition to the :class:`JSONWizard`, here a few extra Wizard Mixin classes that might prove to be quite convenient to use.

 :class:`JSONListWizard`
 ~~~~~~~~~~~~~~~~~~~~~~~